-1. Aims .
-4
+1. Aims

-3. Legislation and statutory guidance .
-5
+3. Legislation and statutory guidance

 4. Definitions

-6. Equality statement .
-7
+6. Equality statement

 7. Roles and responsibilities

 11. Notifying parents/Carers

-37. Relationships and Sex Education
+57. Relationships and Sex Education S I

-The Department for Education is introducing compulsory Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020.
+The Department for Education is introducing compulsory Relationships Education for

+primary pupils and Relationships and Sex Education (RSE) for secondary pupils from

+September 2020.
 The School teaches these subjects and follows the statutory guidance.
-30
+31

-This will acknowledge the government's recently published new guidance on teaching children and young people about online safety and appropriate online behaviour.
-The guidance covers fundamental knowledge and behaviours for pupils, including how to evaluate what they see online, how to identify risks, and how and when to seek support.
-30
+This will acknowledge the government's recently published new guidance on teaching

+children and young people about online safety and appropriate online behaviour.
+The

+guidance covers fundamental knowledge and behaviours for pupils, including how to

+evaluate what they see online, how to identify risks, and how and when to seek support.
+31

+Staff will familiarise themselves with the latest guidance.
+This should be read in conjunction οn

+with Education for a Connected World Framework published 2018, which offers 'age- 011

+specific advice about the online knowledge and skills that pupils should have the

+opportunity to develop at different stages of their lives.'
+31

-38. Mobile phones and cameras 30
+38. Mobile phones and cameras 21

 40. Complaints and concerns about school safeguarding practices

 42. Record-keeping

 43. Monitoring arrangements

-44. Links with other policies 33
+44. Links with other policies

-Appendix 1:
+Appendix 1: 35

 Appendix 3: Safer recruitment and DBS checks - policy and procedures

 Appendix 4: Allegations of abuse made against staff

 Appendix 5: Specific safeguarding issues

 Error!
-Bookmark no t defined.
+Bookmark not define ₽d.

-Appendix 6 Contact details for LA
+Annendix 6 Contact details for LA